 Poor sleep (regularly under 6 hours for most) can impair cognitive function.
 If you are spending 8 hours a day at a desk, but every 15 minutes find yourself scrolling down Instagram or staring into space trying to gather some shred of motivation, how much time are you really spending actively working?
 If you were well rested, you might have been able to fire out a day of work in 3 hours, freeing more time to focus on your own projects or seek out more advanced work to further your career.

 Still thinking about that little black dress?
-Well poor sleep can also cause decrement in physical performance, disrupt levels of hunger and satiety hormones, and wreak havoc with blood sugar levels.
+Well, poor sleep can also cause a decrement in physical performance, disrupt levels of hunger and satiety hormones, and wreak havoc with blood sugar levels.
 Making it harder to lose weight and/or gain muscle.

 What can you do about it?
 Set a regular bedtime and wake time and focus your pre-bed window around settling down for the night.
 What might this look like?